Learn more about our youth programs with this short video:

-MARS School truancy program is designed to address the core issues of students who are having truancy issues.
-We do this through a school truancy conference.
+MARS School attendance program is designed to address the core issues of students who are having truancy issues.
+We do this through a school attendance conference.

 How it works: